tytydraco/yessleep/out/Most_of_the_people_around_me_have_disappeared_and_I_seem_to_be_the_only_one_who_remembers_them_Yesterday_we_captured_one_of_the_things_that_erased_them.md

 Thankfully, Dr. Wakefield said that meant he was *sort of* human.

 When I finally found *him*, sitting on a bench at the outskirts of town, I parked far enough away to avoid suspicion.
 I clicked open the glove compartment, and for a moment, I wasn’t nervous, nor was I concerned about the morality of what I was about to do.
-Instead, I felt the warmth of a smoldering ember in my chest.
+Instead, I felt the warmth of a smoldering ember inside my chest.

 I was about to do something important.
 Heroic, even.